jwikman/sql-server-2014-alwayson-existing-vnet-and-AD/Readme.md

 A SQL Server always on listener is created using the internal load balancer.

-For nested templates and DSC resources specific to SQL Server AlwaysOn, this template references these resources from this <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/sql-server-2014-alwayson-dsc">SQL Server AlwaysOn AG QuickStart</a> template repository.

 To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a>.

-# Known Issues

-This template is serial in nature for deploying some of the resources, due to some issues between the platform agent and the DSC extension which cause problems when multiple VM and\or extension resources are deployed concurrently.

 ## Notes